-Dr. Malone brings an applied science and engineering perspective to the board.
-Dr. Malone's perspectives assist the board in developing business strategies and adapting to technological changes facing the industries in which our company competes.
-In addition, his entrepreneurial experience assists the board in evaluating strategic opportunities.
+Dr. Malone brings an applied science and engineering perspective to the Board.
+Dr. Malone's perspectives assist the Board in developing business strategies and adapting to technological changes facing the industries in which our company competes.
+In addition, his entrepreneurial experience assists the Board in evaluating strategic opportunities.

-- President of NextFab Studio, LLC (provides manufacturingrelated technical training, product development, and business acceleration services) since June 2009 - Owner and manager of 1525 South Street LLC (real estate property and management company) since January 2008 - Co-owner and director of Drive Passion PC Services, CC (Internet café, telecommunications and document services company) in South Africa since 2007 - Applied physics technician for Fermi National Accelerator Laboratory, part of the national laboratory system of the Office of Science, U.S. Department of Energy, from 1999 until 2001 - Founding member of Jet Wine Bar (wine bar) and Rex 1516 (restaurant) both in Philadelphia - Director and president of the NextFab Foundation (IRS 501(c)(3) private operating foundation, which provides manufacturing-related technology and education to communities affected by economic or humanitarian distress) since November 2016
+- President of NextFab Studio, LLC (provides manufacturingrelated technical training, product development, and business acceleration services) since June 2009 - Owner and manager of 1525 South Street LLC (real estate property and management company) since January 2008 - Co-owner and director of Drive Passion PC Services, CC (Internet café, telecommunications and document services company) in South Africa since 2007 - Applied physics technician for Fermi National Accelerator Laboratory, part of the national laboratory system of the Office of Science, U.S. Department of Energy, from 1999 until 2001 - Director and president of the NextFab Foundation (IRS 501(c)(3) private operating foundation, which provides manufacturing-related technology and education to communities affected by economic or humanitarian distress) since November 2016

-- · Liberty Media (September 2011 present) - Sirius XM (May 2013 present)
+- Liberty Media (September 2011 present) - Sirius XM (May 2013 present)